 Figure 3: Patent Family Tree: Tesla’s Divisional and Continuation Applications Network

-This approach effectively strengthens Tesla’s IP strategy by creating a broader network of protections around the dry electrode film technology, deterring potential infringement attempts by other EV and battery manufacturers.
+This approach effectively strengthens Tesla’s IP strategy by creating a broader network of protections around the dry electrode film technology.
+This deters potential infringement attempts by other EV and battery manufacturers.

 The Patent Family Tree in PatentSight+ reveals fascinating strategic contrasts between two EV giants competing in advanced battery technology.
 Despite both companies innovating in energy storage—specifically around electrode compositions and cell configurations for lithium-ion batteries—their patent filing approaches show distinct market priorities.